Marc Pelzer

 Project Summary

 Digital Health Technologies are transforming health systems and health-related behavior by offering new forms of engagement.
-Drawing on the theoretical frameworks of Historical Institutionalism and Schwartz’s theory of basic human values, the proposed project investigates how personal values and cultural orientations shape the adoption and use of mHealth technologies in a cross-cultural comparison.
-It addresses an important gap in sociological research by combining individual-level values, cultural influences, and institutional factors.
-By using experimental online surveys, the proposed project tries to explain whether DHTs displace or layer upon existing health technologies, and how values can influence user engagement.
+Drawing on the theoretical frameworks of Historical Institutionalism and Schwartz’s theory of basic human values, the proposed project investigates how personal values shape the adoption and use of Digital Health Behavior Change Interventions (DHBCI) in a cross-cultural comparison.
+It addresses an important gap in sociological research by explaining shifting use patterns of such technologies and its consequences.
+By using experimental online surveys, the proposed project tries to explain whether DHBCIs displace or layer upon existing health intervention, and how values can influence user engagement.
 The project aims to contribute to the interdisciplinary understanding of digital transformations in health-related behavior.

 Short Biography